patt204/cloud_challenge/task_5/README.md

 # DareIT - cloud_challenge
 # 5. Create Cloud SQL

-# Task 5 point 3 - what is average age of the students in the class?
+Task 5 point 3 - what is average age of the students in the class?
-# Answer: 29.5
+My answer: 29.5

 Knowledge Base: database, database management system (or DBMS), types of Databases, SQL - Structured Query Language, Domain Name System (DNS), Encryption.